rsksmart/rif-data-vault/modules/ipfs-cpinner-client/README.md

 - Stores the authentication credentials in the given storage

-- Encrypts/decrypts data prior to save/return using the user wallet provider
+- Encrypts content using the user wallet prior to save it in the service - if `getEncryptionPublicKey` function provided

+- If retrieving an encrypted content, it decrypts it in the user wallet prior to return it - if proper `decrypt` function provided

 ## Quick Usage